mwmlln/hangman/README.md

 6. If the input letter is in the selected word, user get notified and the letter replaces underscore.
-In the case that user input a key that is already displayed instead of unsersore(i.e. Alreasy answered correctly), user get a sarcastic comment as a feedback of thier inpput.
+In the case that user input a key that is already displayed among unsersores(i.e. alreasy answered correctly), user get a sarcastic comment as a feedback of thier inpput.

 7. If the user's input is incorrect (i.e. letter not in the selected word), user will be notified and hangman image increases one stage at a time.